 Containers Must Have a Drainage Hole

 All containers must have a drainage hole.
 Without one, the soil stays wet and roots rot and die.
 Putting a layer of gravel in the bottom does not make up for the lack of a drainage hole.

-If you have a container you want to use, but it doesn’t have or you don’t want to add a drainage hole, use a double-pot system.
-Double pots (or cache pots) use the desirable container as an outer “sleeve” for a slightly smaller container that does have a drainage hole to set down inside.
+If you have a container you want to use, but it doesn’t have (or you don’t want to add) a drainage hole, use a double-pot system.
+Double pots (or cache pots) use the desirable container as an outer “sleeve” for a slightly smaller container with a drainage hole to set down inside.
 This allows you to get the drainage you need while using a container that doesn’t have a drainage hole.

 Trays and saucers are beneficial for protecting furniture and floors.
 Just like cache pots, they help collect excess water.
 Never allow the plant to sit in trays or containers full of water.